It’s important to enter into discussions with your former spouse about arrangements for children following separation, even if it’s painful to do so.

 If the parents cannot reach an agreement after the mediation process, then the matter may end up in Court.
 This is a very expensive and stressful exercise.

 For legal assistance in settling family law disputes, it is important that you seek the advice of a family lawyer.
 When it comes to children and their best interests following a separation, these matters should always be settled outside of court wherever possible.
-To get in touch with a family lawyer, contact LegalVision on 1300 544 755.

 Was this article helpful?